-Ford says that the demand for its first high-volume EV models, which includes the F-150 Lightning and E-Transit in addition to the Mustang Mach-E, has exceeded its most optimistic projections.
-The company is now trying to expand production now.
-The Blue Oval manufactures its first all-electric SUV at its Cuautitlán plant in Mexico.
+In 2021, Ford said that the demand for its first high-volume EV models, including the upcoming F-150 Lightning and E-Transit, exceeded its most optimistic projections.
+The company is trying to expand production.

-The Ford Mustang Mach-E can accelerate from 0-60 mph as quickly as in 3.5 seconds, and when driving efficiently, deliver a range of up to 305 miles (EPA).
-Prices of the Tesla Model Y rival in the U.S. start at USD 42,895.
-Customer deliveries of the Mustang Mach-E GT variant, which costs USD 59,900 onwards, will commence in early fall 2021.
+The Ford Mustang Mach-E accelerates from 0-60 mph in as quickly as 3.5 seconds and, when driven efficiently, delivers a range of up to 314 miles (EPA).
+Prices of the Tesla Model Y rival in the U.S. start at USD 43,895.

 Featured Image Source: Ford